grscheller/scheller-linux-archive/notes/gitNotes.md

    scheller/master
 ```

-And we are already tracking origin/master.
+and we are already tracking origin/master.

 ```bash
    $ git branch